ppremru/xyz-app/README_Build.md

-# Build that image .
+# Build and Test Image

 Just an easy peasy example of building and running an image with podman.

-## Local Build and Test
+## The Podman Life

-To build and run your xyz.py application locally in a container with Podman, you'll follow a two-step process: first, build the container image from your Dockerfile, then run a container from that image.
+To build and run your xyz.py application locally in a container with Podman, you'll follow a three-step process: first, build the container image from your Dockerfile, then run a container from that image.
+And lastly, clean up ...

 ### 1\.
 Build the Container Image